ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 • If you miss a real-time class session for any reason, including illness or late registration, you are responsible for making up the content of any class session you miss, including make-up Comprehension Questions (CQs) for that day, according to the specific instructions I make available on this website.
 (Click here for a further explanation of this policy and for the relevant instructions.)

-• I expect students in ENG 202 to attend all class sessions in person.
-But in addition to the allotted absences (see above) built into our course, I allow every student in ENG 202 to attend a Monday class meeting remotely ONCE during term — a one-time limit ONLY — and still receive credit for attending.
-Students whose circumstances make in-person attendance difficult can pre-arrange with me to expand the limit on how often they can use this remote attendance option — including the possibility of online Wednesday tutorials.
+• I generally expect students in ENG 202 to attend our weekly full-class meetings in person in the lecture hall.
+But in addition to the allotted absences (see above) built into our course, I allow every student in ENG 202 to attend ONE of our weekly full-class lecture hall meetings remotely, ONCE during term — a one-time limit ONLY — and still receive credit for attending.
+Students whose circumstances make in-person attendance difficult can pre-arrange with me to expand the limit on how often they can use this remote attendance option.
 (Click here for instructions on how to attend remotely and on how to expand the limit on remote attendance if necessary.)
+Most tutorials meet entirely in person, and in-person attendance is required for those sessions; one online-only tutorial is also available.

-• If you want a deadline extension for a Philological Track Assignment, you must request it from your TA at least one week in advance (please do not share the reason for your request; just ask).
-There are no deadline extensions available for Discursive and Embodied Tracks; for those Tracks, if you cannot or do not show up ready to present as scheduled, you’ll be switched automatically to the Philological Track and expected to produce a written essay, invalidating any work you’ve put in so far toward a presentation or performance.
-(In a pinch, if you are scheduled to do a Discursive presentation but cannot attend as planned, ask your TA or a fellow student if they’d be willing to Zoom you in on a laptop or tablet.)
+• If you want a deadline extension for a Philological Track Assignment, you must request it from your TA at least one week in advance (please do not share the reason for your request; just ask); lateness penalties will otherwise be deducted, but are very light.
+(Click here for a further explanation on Philological extensions and lateness.)
+There are no deadline extensions available for Discursive and Embodied Tracks; for those Tracks, if you cannot or do not show up ready to present as scheduled, our course policy is that you’ll be switched automatically to the Philological Track and expected to produce a written essay, unfortunately invalidating any work you’ve put in so far toward a presentation or performance.
+(But we’ll do our best to find other options where available — in a pinch, for instance, if you are scheduled to do a Discursive presentation but cannot attend as planned, ask your TA or a fellow student if they’d be willing to Zoom you in on a laptop or tablet.
+Be proactive and get in touch with your TA, or with me, as soon as you know something has gone wrong.)
 (Click here for a further explanation of this policy.)

 • If you are a student who has difficulty speaking up in class, or who wants extra help in English grammar and usage (including ESL/EFL), or who has a health consideration or atypical learning style that affects classwork, or who frequently has trouble with, or feels inadequately challenged by, classwork, or who is interested in investigating or applying to graduate school, or anything else that might benefit from an accommodation or modification, I can gladly customize my course to your needs or your style; I do not require any documentation or proof that you need accommodations.
 I do require that you request accommodations and modifications within the first three weeks of class — and that you follow my specific set of instructions for requesting accommodations and modifications when making your request.
 (Click here for instructions on how to request accommodations or modifications.)